Bachelor of Psychological Science

 c.
 Synthesise theoretical approaches and empirical evidence from a search of the literature and effectively communicate findings applying academic integrity in all communications

 d.
-Identify and analyse key ethical issue inherent in lifespan psychological research and their application to maintaining public safety
+Identify and analyse key ethical issues inherent in lifespan psychological research and their application to maintaining public safety

 e.
 Apply knowledge of health and wellbeing across the lifespan to develop strategies and skills to facilitate working with others, to effectively negotiate life transitions, in order to promote resilience and wellbeing